What is the Totum Youth Performance Program?

 In short, we help kids get better at their sports and at the same time reduce their risk of injury.

 For athletes, developing fundamental movement skills is essential to achieving their potential in a chosen sport.
 For example, if a young athlete cannot perform a basic squat properly, they will not be as effective in sports that require lower body strength and speed.
-The Totum Youth Training Academy has been created to help young athletes develop the many movement skills that will allow them succeed in two primary ways:
+The Totum Youth Training Academy has been created to help young athletes develop the many movement skills that will allow them to succeed in two primary ways: